-While water flossers may seem like a relatively new phenomenon, the first one was introduced in 1962.
-They’ve certainly come a long way since then and the number of people who use them is growing.
+For some, water flossers may seem like a new gem on the market, but the truth is, they go way back.
+The first water flosser was introduced in 1962.
+Since then, they have come a long way, for sure and the number of water flosser users keeps growing.

-- Flossing takes less time with a water flosser, although that doesn’t mean you should rush through the job.
+- Water flossing takes significantly less time than string flossing, but that doesn’t mean you should rush through it.

-- While the technique of water flossing is much different than string flossing, most users find water flossers easy to use and adapt to them after only a few uses.
-Some water flossers even come with built-in sensors that let you know when you’ve sufficiently flossed an area of your teeth and gums.
+- Even though string flossing and water flossing use two different techniques, most of the users find water flossers really easy to adapt to.
+Some water flossers even come with built-in sensors that can tell you when you’ve flossed enough.

 - Water flossing is easily the most expensive option among floss picks, string floss, and dental tape.